ProjectAC/ACJudge/README.md

 ### For Windows User:

 **Warning: This Windows edition is much, much, much unsafer than the Linux one.
-Please use it only for self-testing or in a LAN Server.**
+Please use it only for self-testing or in a LAN Server!!!**
-You may straightly switch to /Release/ folder (for the code has already been built) and run ACJudge.exe!
+You may straightly switch to /Release/ folder (for the code has already been built) and run ACJudge.exe.
 Solution for MS - Visual Studio 2015 is in folder Visual studio.
 You may need this if you wish to deal some changes.
 Before building, you should edit /Definations/platform.h to switch the platform, that is, from